TosinAremu/My_LITA_Project/README.md

 ### Data Analysis
 ---
-This is where we include some basic lines of code or queries or even some of the DAX expressions used during the analysis training.
+This is where we include some basic lines of functions,code, queries or even some of the DAX expressions used during the analysis training.
+Functions like;
+- SUMIF
+- AVERAGE
+- FIND FUNCTION
+- VLOOKUP
+- TEXT FUNCTION etc.

+Queries like;
 ```SQL
 SELECT * FROM EMPLOYEE
 WHERE FIRSTNAME = 'FEMI'